Stop the spread of noxious weeds

 - May be toxic to pets, livestock and/or wildlife

-1. What is the difference between noxious weeds and prohibited noxious weeds?
+The difference between noxious and prohibited noxious weeds

 - Noxious weeds are already found in the Province of Alberta, but must be controlled to prevent the spread to new areas.